-It’s absolutely possible to make a full-time income from home from this and it’s not just for major huge celebrity bloggers.
-I’m still “new” in the world of blogging, but this month I’ve made just under $700, and I’ve been drastically increasing every month since I started a new blog and took it seriously this time.
+It’s absolutely possible to make a full-time income from home from this.
+It’s not just for major huge celebrity bloggers.
+I’m still “new” in the world of blogging, I just started a new site, but this month I’ve made just under $700, and I’ve been drastically increasing every month since I started a new blog and took it seriously this time.

 You don’t have to be spammy or offer things to readers that they don’t need/want.
 You get paid from ads on your site, affiliate programs of things that you already use and love, products that you create to sell, and sponsored posts from brands you believe in.

 If you don’t want to spend your whole day watching kids, or if your kids are school age, you should also consider doing before/after school care.
 Parents would drop kids off at your house, the bus would pick them up and drop them off at your house and then the parents would pick them up from you when they get done with work.

 Total: $2,438/month (to watch 3 kids in addition to my son)

-I used the guide Start and Run Your Own Home Daycare to create the business step by step.
+I used the guide, Start and Run Your Own Home Daycare, to create the business step-by-step.
 It was the best $10 I’ve ever spent.
 It even came with a CD filled with all of the forms that you’ll need.

-While my husband was in training for 9 weeks, I started an Ebay business where I would buy jeans from the thrift store on 50% off days and resell them on Ebay for 2-3x the price I paid for them.
+While my husband was in training for 9 weeks, I started an Ebay business as a side job where I would buy jeans from the thrift store on 50% off days and resell them on Ebay for 2-3x the price I paid for them.

 I bought most of the jeans for $2-$5 and only purchased jeans that I knew would sell (basically the ones that I wore and liked- American Eagle and Gap).
 I have an iPhone so uploading the photos and listing them were pretty easy with the Ebay App.